cpsamtec/virtuin/DOCUMENTATION.md

   - mode: __user__ or __managed__.
 In __user__ mode the operator can run
   any tasks in any order and reset the statuses of tasks in a group.
-  In __managed__ your task on completion will inform the GUI via a rest service which tasks are able enabled and which statuses should be reset.
+  In __managed__ your task on completion will inform the GUI via a rest api, which tasks are able enabled and which statuses should be reset.
 Default __user__
   - **stationCollectionEnvPaths** : an object where the keys are station names (VIRT_STATION_NAME) and the values are a file path to a collection.env on a station.